achiyahb/achiyahb/README.md

 ## &#x270d; Blog & Writing

+Currently, work on my new coding blog and this is my first [post][1]

-## &#x270d; on me
+## 😄 More about me

-seedling I have great passion to create awesome stuff with code
+🌱 I have great passion to create awesome stuff with code

-speech_balloon Ask me about Coding, History and Pet care
+💬 Ask me about Coding, History and Pet care

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)